kakilian/artworks/README.md

 5. **Trust & Transparency**
     - Use of secure payment processing (Stripe)
     - Clear returns policy and support contact included in footer (planned)
-    - Custom 404 page enhances iser experience and retains users even on broken links
+    - Custom 404 page enhances user experience and retains users even on broken links

 ## Agile Development and Project Planning